AJ-SM/Turborepo-tailwin-4.1-QuickStart/README.md

     <img width="284" height="229" alt="UI package structure with new styles.css file" src="https://github.com/user-attachments/assets/1ffad552-01de-47b2-a899-8bc6decc8af4" />

-2. Run the install command from the root directory to link all workspace packages.
+2. Run the install command from the root directory to link all workspace packages (the only differenc in official docs and this guid).

     ```bash
     npm install @repo/ui @repo/tailwind-config